mehadh/mehadh/README.md

 :technologist:

 I am a programmer mostly working with Python, Javascript, and SQL.
-More specifically, I often work with both Node.js and MySQL, and I am an active developer on two [RAGE:MP](https://rage.mp/) projects.
+More specifically, I often work with both Node.js and MySQL, and I also frequently work with the [RAGE:MP](https://rage.mp/) platform.

 :floppy_disk: